Herbert Scott (American football)

-Herbert Carnell Scott (born January 18, 1953) is a former American football guard and offensive tackle in the National Football League (NFL).
-He attended Floyd E. Kellam High School in Virginia Beach, and went on to star at the Virginia Union University where he was All-Central Intercollegiate Athletic Association three times.
+Herbert Carnell Scott (born January 18, 1953) is an American former professional football player who was a guard and offensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Virginia Union Panthers, earning All-Central Intercollegiate Athletic Association three times.

-Early years
+Early life

 After playing football at Kellam High School, Scott chose to attend Virginia Union University, an HBCU located in Richmond, Virginia.

 Scott was a four-year starter, 1971–74, and was twice named (1973 and 1974) All-CIAA and NCAA Division II All-American, becoming the first player from Virginia Union University to receive this honor.
-He was also part of Virginia Union University first -CIAA football title in 50 years when the 1973 Panthers finished 9-1, which included six shutouts.
+He was also part of Virginia Union University first -CIAA football title in 50 years when the 1973 Panthers finished 9–1, which included six shutouts.

 In 1982, he was inducted into the Central Intercollegiate Athletic Association (CIAA) Hall of Fame.

 In 1988, he was inducted into the Virginia Union Sports Hall of Fame.

 In 2006, he was inducted into the Virginia Sports Hall of Fame.